woocommerce/woocommerce/plugins/woocommerce-admin/docs/components/packages/flag.md

 `Flag` (component)
 ==================

-Use the `Flag` component to display a country's flag.
+Use the `Flag` component to display a country's flag using the operating system's emojis.

+ React component.

 Props
 -----